-History Detectives: Using Critical Thinking to Answer Questions from America’s Past – CLOSED
+History Detectives: Using Critical Thinking to Answer Questions from America’s Past (Offered SY 2023-2024)

 In this class, we will look at the same historical event through different perspectives, learn how to analyze sources, discuss how context impacts understanding, and examine the connection between claims and evidence using case studies and good old-fashioned research.